How to Train Your Dragon (2025 film): Plot

 Meanwhile, Stoick's fleet is damaged while searching for the nest, and returns to Berk.
 Upon learning he must kill a dragon for his final exam, Hiccup attempts to flee with Toothless, but Astrid discovers them.
 Hiccup takes her on a flight to show her Toothless' friendliness.
-During the flight, Toothless is drawn to a dragon's nest, where a gigantic evil dragon, the Red Death, commands smaller dragons to feed it to avoid being eaten themselves.
+During the flight, Toothless is drawn to a dragon's nest, where a gigantic Kaiju-sized dragon, the Red Death, commands smaller dragons to feed it to avoid being eaten themselves.
 Realizing the dragons attack Berk for survival, Astrid wants to inform the villagers, but Hiccup advises against it to protect Toothless.
-In his final exam, Hiccup faces a captive Monstrous Nightmare dragon.
-Rather than killing it, he attempts to publicly prove dragons can be peaceful, but Stoick inadvertently enrages the Monstrous Nightmare, causing Toothless to emerge from hiding to protect Hiccup.
+In his final exam, Hiccup faces a captive Monstrous Nightmare dragon called Hookfang.
+Rather than killing it, he attempts to publicly prove dragons can be peaceful, but Stoick inadvertently enrages Hookfang, causing Toothless to emerge from hiding to protect Hiccup.
 Stoick captures Toothless and disowns Hiccup after discovering the truth.
-Stoick's fleet uses Toothless to guide him to the nest despite Hiccup's warnings.
-After reminding a distraught Hiccup he spared Toothless out of sympathy, not cowardice, Astrid has Hiccup rally the other teens to tame the training dragons.
+Stoick binds Toothless to his ship and forces him to lead his fleet to the nest despite Hiccup's warnings.
+After reminding a distraught Hiccup he spared Toothless out of compassion, not cowardice, Astrid has Hiccup rally the other teens to tame the training dragons.
 Together, they pursue Stoick's fleet to the nest.

 Stoick and his fleet locate and break open the nest, but the Red Death awakens and overpowers them.
 The dragon riders arrive to distract the Red Death while Hiccup attempts to free Toothless from a sinking ship.
-Stoick, realizing his horrible mistake, rescues both Hiccup & Toothless from drowning and apologizes to his son.
-Hiccup and Toothless lure the Red Death into the air, damage its wing membranes, and set its insides alight, causing it to crash and explode.
+Stoick, realizing his horrible mistake, rescues both Hiccup & Toothless from drowning and apologizes to them.
+Hiccup & Toothless lure the Red Death into the air, damage its wing membranes, and set its insides alight, causing it to smash into the volcano and explode.
 The dying Red Death's tail hits Hiccup off Toothless, and he falls into the explosion's fireball.
-Toothless saves Hiccup from the explosion and they both survive, even though Hiccup loses his left foot.
+Toothless saves Hiccup from the explosion and they both survive, although Hiccup loses his left foot.